Anastasia Island Beach Mouse

 Although it is nearly impossible to view this animal in action, you can most certainly view their work.

 The diet of the Anastasia Island beach mouse consists of insects and the seeds and fruits of dune vegetation.

 Thanks to the eating and burrowing habits of this special mouse, much of the vegetation on our beach’s dune can be thanks to this animal.
 This includes the protected dune-stabilizing plant, sea oats.

 The Anastasia Island beach mouse promotes the park’s biodiversity and natural resources, as the park’s “engineer of the dunes.”

-Ways you can help the Anastasia Island Beach Mouse:
+Ways to help the Anastasia Island Beach Mouse

 - Keep your cats indoors.
 Not only does this protect beach mice, but it also protects your pets.